Laufey and Kratos together in a God of War story scene

 The natural flow of magic is broken

-Faye’s problem is not just waking after death.
-Official story material says the natural flow of magic has been disrupted, making the Everywhen harder to escape and raising questions about what has gone wrong there.
+Official story material says the natural flow of magic is disrupted, making the Everywhen harder to escape.

 Finding a way home is part of the main story

-God of War 2018, Ragnarok, Valhalla, Sons of Sparta, and the Greek saga help frame Kratos, Atreus, prophecy, and series history.
-They remain context unless official sources connect them directly to Laufey plot beats.
+God of War (2018), Ragnarok, Valhalla, Sons of Sparta, and the Greek saga frame Kratos, Atreus, and prophecy.
+They stay context unless official sources tie them directly to Laufey plot beats.

 Open questions